tibbsm/TechInTokyo/README.md

 Tech Companies in Tokyo, Japan

 * "Networking should be your number one resource" – Someone on OSU Slack group
 * "Emotional buyers screw themselves over" – Someone on OSU Slack
+* i

 ## Contents
 * [Guides](#guides)